 - The United Nations General Assembly, the UN Security Council, and the International Court of Justice continue to back the partition plan that advocates for a “two-state solution.”
 These multilateral forums have also condemned the Jewish settlements.

 - While the US has voiced its support for the two-state solution the country has simultaneously maintained that Israel has a right to defend itself if it is attacked in deadly violence.

 - Historically, India held the accolade of being the only major non-Arab, non-Muslim nation to back the Palestinian cause.

 - In 1974, India recognised the Palestine Liberation Organisation (PLO) as the sole and legitimate representative of the Palestinian people.

 - Later in 1975, the first PLO office was set up in New Delhi and an embassy was set up in 1980.

 - In 1988, India became one of the first countries to recognise the newly established state of Palestine.

-- India has now taken cognizance of Human right violation done by Israel on Palestine.
+- India has now taken cognizance of Human rights violations done by Israel in Palestine.

-- India believes in the 2- State Solution and supports the establishment of a sovereign independent and the viable state of Palestine.
+- India believes in the 2-State Solution and supports the establishment of a sovereign independent and viable state of Palestine.

 - India voted in favour of accepting Palestine as a full member of UNESCO in 2011.